kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

-For some resources, the need to denature is only a matter of anticipation.  `FlowSchema` and `PriorityLevelConfiguration` currently are not interpreted by kcp servers and so are effectively already denatured there.
+For some resources, the need to denature is only a matter of anticipation.  `FlowSchema` and `PriorityLevelConfiguration` currently are not interpreted by servers and so are effectively already denatured there.
 Hopefully they will be given interpretations in the future, and then those resources will join the previous category.